chroneus/stylematte/README.md

 python synthesize.py
 ```

-The reports will be written into `stylematte/report/` directory.
-See report examples there.

 To change image background on synthetic dataset, run
 ```bash
 python visualizer.py
 ```

-It will run GUI where you can choose model weights, background and other running parameters.
+In the GUI you can choose model weights, background picture, truncation value and other visualization parameters.
 Below are shown samples with given background.

 <p align="left">
   <img src="assets/back.gif" width="60%" height="60%" />
 </p><br/>

 ## How to run StyleMatte
-To test our model, go to `stylematte` and run `test.py`.
+To test our model, change directory to `stylematte` and run `test.py`.
 You can modify `test.yaml` file for your datasets and models.

 ```bash
 cd stylematte
 python test.py
 ```

-The reports will be written into `stylematte/report/` directory.
+The report directory is `stylematte/report/`.
 See report examples there.

 ## <a name="CitingStyleMatte"></a>Citing StyleMatte